OutSystems/docs-product/src/develop/ui/tablerecords/tablerecords.md

     ![Add new column](<images/tablerecords-10-ss.png>)

+**TWO** For more information about the Table Records widget and its properties, see [Table Records Widget](<../../ref/lang/auto/Class.Table Records Widget.final.md>).

-For more information about the Table Records widget and its properties, see [Table Records Widget](<../../../ref/lang/auto/Class.Table Records Widget.final.md>).
+**THREE** For more information about the Table Records widget and its properties, see [Table Records Widget](<../../../ref/lang/auto/Class.Table Records Widget.final.md>).

+**FOUR** For more information about the Table Records widget and its properties, see [Table Records Widget](<../../../../ref/lang/auto/Class.Table Records Widget.final.md>).

+**FIVE** For more information about the Table Records widget and its properties, see [Table Records Widget](<../../../../ref/lang/auto/Class.Table Records Widget.final.md>).